zzzprojects/learn-orm/tutorials/ssis/transformations.md

 # Transformations

 SQL Server Integration Services transformations are the components in the data flow of a package that aggregate, merge, distribute, and modify data.
-Transformations can also perform lookup operations and generate sample datasets.
+Transformations can also perform lookup operations, and generate sample datasets.

 ## Business Intelligence Transformations